HAN-IoT-LAB/LoRaWAN-Payload-Sandbox/README.md

 This tailored adaptation aims to provide a robust foundation for projects operating in these domains, facilitating a seamless integration and a more efficient deployment process.

+## How to use

+## Performance upgrade
+The payload encoder has been enhanced to 400 bits less than the original encoder

 ## License
 This repository's code has a Creative Commons Attribution-NonCommercial 4.0 International License, any other documentation is copyrighted by the authors.